almogbrand/Emgu-CV/README.md

 # Emgu-CV

-A windows forms app that allows user to apply Emgu filters on uploaded image.
+A windows forms app that allows users to apply Emgu filters on uploaded image.
 (Emgu CV is a cross platform .Net wrapper to the OpenCV image processing library)

 List on the left shows all available methods to apply on the image.